sollertiae/huginn/README.md

 - UID of the writing process
 - Message (up to 128 bytes)

-## Known issues

-Double print bug when log is full, pending.

 ## Goal

 Huginn is meant to grow into a kernel module that exposes an